Arkwright House, Manchester

-Arkwright House is a Grade II listed building in Manchester, England.
-Designed by local architects, Harry S. Fairhurst, it was completed by 1937 for the English Sewing Cotton Company.
-Arkwright House is built in a Neoclassical style with some Art Deco motifs which was widely prominent during the 1930s.
+Arkwright House is a Grade II listed building at Parsonage Gardens in Manchester, England.
+Designed by Harry S. Fairhurst, it was completed in 1929 for the English Sewing Cotton Company.
+The building is constructed in a Neoclassical style with some Art Deco motifs.

 Arkwright House was heavily damaged in the 1992 Manchester bombing and needed work to repair the building.
 It is marked by its giant Corinthian order columns and the use of Portland stone as the exterior.
 The building has been described as "sinister" by one architecture critic, suggesting it shares some similarities with Nazi architecture where classical buildings were preferred.
 Hartwell describes the front façade facing Parsonage Gardens as architecturally "impressive".

 As of 2023, Arkwright House is a multi-tenanted office building.